Red-tailed hawk: Use in falconry

-The red-tailed hawk is a popular bird in falconry, particularly in the United States where the sport of falconry is tightly regulated and where red-tailed hawks are both widely available and allowed to novice falconers.
-Red-tailed hawks are highly tameable and trainable, with a more social disposition than all other falcons or hawks other than the Harris's hawk.
-They are also long lived and highly disease resistant, allowing a falconer to maintain a red-tailed hawk as a hunting companion for many years.
-There are fewer than 5,000 falconers in the United States, so despite their popularity any effect on the red-tailed hawk population, estimated to be about one million in the United States, is negligible.
+The red-tailed hawk is a popular bird in falconry, particularly in the United States, where the sport of falconry is tightly regulated and where red-tailed hawks are both widely available and allowed to novice falconers.
+Red-tailed hawks are highly tameable and trainable, with a more social disposition than all other falcons or hawks other than Harris's hawk.
+They are also long-lived and highly disease-resistant, allowing a falconer to maintain a red-tailed hawk as a hunting companion for many years.
+Fewer than 5,000 falconers are in the United States, so despite their popularity, any effect on the red-tailed hawk population, estimated to be about one million in the United States, is negligible.

 Not being as swift as falcons or accipiters, red-tailed hawks are not the most effective of bird hawks and are usually used against ground game such as rabbits and squirrels.
-However, some individuals may learn to ambush birds on the ground with a swift surprise approach and capture them before they can accelerate to full speed and escape.
+Some individuals, though, may learn to ambush birds on the ground with a swift surprise approach and capture them before they can accelerate to full speed and escape.
 Some have even learned to use a falcon-like diving stoop to capture challenging game such as pheasants.
 In the course of a typical hunt, a falconer using a red-tailed hawk most commonly releases the hawk and allows it to perch in a tree or other high vantage point.
 The falconer, who may be aided by a dog, then attempts to flush prey by stirring up ground cover.
 A well-trained red-tailed hawk will follow the falconer and dog, realizing that their activities produce opportunities to catch game.
 Once a raptor catches game, it does not bring it back to the falconer.
-Instead, the falconer must locate the bird and its captured prey, "make in" (carefully approach) and trade the bird its kill in exchange for a piece of offered meat.
+Instead, the falconer must locate the bird and its captured prey, "make in" (carefully approach), and trade the bird its kill in exchange for a piece of offered meat.